List of Kid Nation participants: Natasha

 Natasha Goenaga was a 13-year-old blue district member from Miami, Florida.
 Natasha was friends with Migle.
-Natasha has been acting and modeling since age 7, she is currently represented by Stellar Talent and Wilhelmina Models.
+Natasha has been acting and modeling since age 7.
 She has done commercials in both English and Spanish for Publix, Coca-Cola, Toys R Us, Miami Children's Hospital and several clothing catalogs.
 She is also a dancer and was a hip hop dancer for Pop Starz kids production.
 Natasha was in the gifted program at her middle school.

 Nathan

 Nathan Gibes was an 11-year-old boy from Mount Prospect, Illinois.
 He received a gold star in episode 7 for his hard work and dedication, even having to be told to relax on occasion by council members.
 In episode 9, he was drafted from the blue district to the red district because Guylan felt his team was lacking hard and smarter workers.

+Gibes has a BA in economics from Carleton College and an MBA from the University of Chicago.
+He works in engineering.

 Olivia

 Olivia Cloer was a 12-year-old blue district member from Indianapolis, Indiana.
 She ran for district council against Anjay in the first election on day 16 (episode 5), but lost with 3 votes to 7.
 She appeared to carry a grudge against Anjay after this, often picking on him, but reportedly, apologizing afterward.
 She is Mallory's older sister.
 Olivia came close to getting a gold star in (episode 8) and was praised highly for her stand-up comedy act in the talent show.

-Olivia released a book in 2020 entitled Stronger Than You Think in which she describes her experiences on the show.
+Olivia has a degree in writing and communications from DePauw University.
+She released a book in 2020 entitled Stronger Than You Think in which she describes her experiences on the show.

+Olivia and her father participated in second episode of the 2024 Vice TV documentary series Dark Side of Reality TV about the show, where she spoke about the way she was portrayed and the impact it had on her life.
+Anjay confirmed they have been friends since after the show.
+Olivia's father spoke about his and his wife's shock at the conditions their children lived in when they visited the set at the show's conclusion.